can be found in the

 HTML is the mark-up language that a web browser reads to produce a web page.
 There is an option in Ebay's listing form to use HTML to produce an auction listing.
 The advantages of using HTML are to produce a well presented listing and also to speed up the listing process.
 HTML can be used to define the the layout and embed the photographs in the listing when an external image hoster is used.

-To access the HTML insertion area in Ebay's selling form first select Advanced Sell and then continue to the description area.
+To access the HTML insertion area in Ebay's selling form first select Switch to advanced tool (top right) and then continue to the description area.

 Note; The sell screen may differ from that shown below as Ebay tend to change their layouts often.